oils-for-unix/oils/doc/doc-plugins.md

 ### Plugins We Should Have

-- oil and osh.  *A Tour of Oil* could use it to show which code blocks can be extracted and run.
+- ysh and osh.  *A Tour of YSH* could use it to show which code blocks can be extracted and run.
-- Side-by-side sh and Oil
+- Side-by-side sh and YSH
 - Side-by-side PCRE and Eggex
 - sh-session - How to replace the data?